folkertleistra/mDeBERTaV3-subjectivity/README.md

   - `make_predictions.py`: Python script that can be used to make predictions using a fine-tuned model on a test set.
   - `mdebertav3_grid.py`: Python script used to run random grid searches using Weights and Biases.

 - `fine-tuned-models`: Directory that can be used to store the fine-tuned models.
-Models can be found [here](https://drive.google.com/drive/u/0/folders/1TbKs07_ISbw4Gr9njy7IBAAjCyx9jyQP)
+Models are hosted on [HuggingFace](https://huggingface.co/GroNLP)

 - `data`: Directory containing the `multilingual_adapted.tsv` file.
 This file represents the adapted multilingual dataset created by curating and sampling from other datasets available for the task.